QPoW Consensus & Mining

 - Generate a wormhole key pair:

-inner_hash(preimage) is used as the--rewards-preimageparameter - The node derives the wormhole address on startup
+inner_hashis used as the--rewards-inner-hashparameter - The node derives the wormhole address on startup and logs it

 Emission Schedule